seilanhiep/data/kh/source_data/international_rice_research_institute/rice_ecosystem_map/rice_ecosystem_map_metadata.md

 * Deep water/floating rice
 * Rainfed lowland rice

 Geographic data is encoded in the WGS 84 coordinate reference system.
-Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.
+Data were provided to ODC in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format